Mortgage Valuation | All You Need To Know Revelation

 What if The Mortgage Appraisal is Lower

-In some cases, your dream property may be valued at a lower amount than expected.
-This is called ‘down valuation’ and affects the loan amount you’re eligible for or the interest rate offered.
-As such, mortgage lenders might reduce the money they will lend you while not allowing access to their best rates.
+In some cases, your dream property may be valued lower than expected.
+This is known as a ‘down valuation’.
+It can affect the loan amount you qualify for or the interest rate offered.
+As a result, mortgage lenders may reduce the amount they are willing to lend.
+They may also restrict access to their most competitive rates.

 What Happens After Mortgage Valuations Have Been Carried Out?

-Once the surveyor has finished their mortgage appraisal, they’ll provide your lender with an opinion on the property’s market value.
-Again, consistency between this valuation and either remortgaging amount or sale price is a significant stride in getting approval for your mortgage application.
+Once the surveyor completes their mortgage appraisal, they will give your lender an opinion on the property’s market value.
+Consistency between this valuation and the remortgage amount or sale price is crucial for securing mortgage approval.

 Share: